-So the salesman gives Riiko a Web address for site from which she can order a free trial of a "figure" which she assumes to be some sort of sex doll.
+So the salesman gives Riiko a web address for a site which offers a free trial of a "figure" which she assumes to be some sort of sex doll.
 She goes ahead and orders one, but when it shows up, it is freakishly realistic and good looking... and naked.
 When she kisses it, it awakens and is clearly besotted with her.
 She's freaked out about this at first (it, or he, thinks she wants to have sex with him... but fully respects it when she says "no"), but soon realizes he is the perfect guy.
 She names him Night, because he's part of the Nightly Series of figures.

-Though there is no anime for the series, it has been adapted into an 11-episode Japanese tv drama and 1 special movie.
+Though there is no anime for the series, it has been adapted into an 11-episode Japanese tv drama and 1 special movie, as well as a Taiwanese drama.
+A 36-episode Korean Drama adaptation was finished in 2019.

 This show provides examples of:

 - A-Cup Angst: Riiko complains much about her flat chest in the beginning, which is, she's convinced, why boys aren't interested.
-Of course, boys are interested?
+Of course, she's oblivious to how Soushi feels, and it's later revealed that Mika was sabotaging all of Riiko's previous confessions from behind the scenes.

 - Anatomically Impossible Sex: Parodied.
 When Gaku Namikiri says Night can "fire off" thirty rounds in one night, an arrow points to the speech bubble and says "death to mortals."

-- Anguished Declaration of Love: Soshi, after learning the truth about Night, gives one to Riiko.
+- Anguished Declaration of Love: Soushi, after learning the truth about Night, gives one to Riiko.

 - Bishounen: Night.
 Lampshaded when he cross dresses to get work at a bar and the manager gushes about how convincing he looks.